orienteerfeed/ofeed-docs/docs/api/graphql.md

 ---

 # GraphQL

-The same operations as for REST should be available.
-The advantage is that you can exactly specify which data you need in the reponse so it reduces the size of the data transfered.
+The same operations available in REST are also available in GraphQL.
+The advantage is that you can specify exactly which data you need in the response, reducing the size of the data transferred.